stencila/stencila/README.md

 See `stencila --help` or the reference documentation for the CLI [here](docs/reference/cli.md).

+## 🚴 Roadmap

+We'll be releasing early and often across all products: initial versions will have limited functionality and be buggy but will establish a deployment pipeline that can be rapidly iterated on.

+We're aiming for a `v2` release at the end of Q3 2024.
+Development priorities for later quarters can't be know until user testing of initial version has been done.

+### Q3 2023: First alpha releases

+Focus on re-establishing continuous deployments of CLI, Python and Node packages, and JSON Schema and JSON-LD contexts.

+Feature additions:

+- [ ] Code editor interface, based on [CodeMirror](https://codemirror.net/) and served by CLI, with live sync between alternative formats in editor and on disk.
+Doing this early ensures the basic architecture is in place for format-agnostic reactivity of documents.

+- [ ] HTML codec for live preview in page served by CLI

+- [ ] Markdown codec based on [`v1`](https://github.com/stencila/stencila/tree/v1/rust/codec-md) implementation.

+- [ ] JATS codec on par with [`encoda`](https://github.com/stencila/encoda)'s implementation and using its test suite.

+Release first `v2.0.0-alpha.x` versions of:

+- [x] CLI
+- [ ] Python package
+- [ ] Node package
+- [ ] JSON Schema & JSON-LD `@context`

+### Q4 2023: Final alpha release

+Focus on an initial deployment of desktop application.

+Feature additions:

+- [ ]

+- [ ] Desktop application built with [Tauri](https://tauri.app/), bundling web interface and the core functionality in Rust crates

+Release last `v2.0.0-alpha.x` versions of:

+- [ ] Desktop
+- [ ] CLI
+- [ ] Python package
+- [ ] Node package
+- [ ] JSON Schema & JSON-LD `@context`

+### Q1 2024: First beta release

+User testing of `v2.0.0-alpha.x`.
+Development priorities to be determined based on user feedback.

+Release `v2.0.0-beta.1` versions of:

+- [ ] Desktop
+- [ ] CLI
+- [ ] Python package
+- [ ] Node package
+- [ ] JSON Schema & JSON-LD `@context`

+### Q2 2024: Second beta release

+User testing of `v2.0.0-beta.1`.
+Development priorities to be determined based on user feedback.

+Release `v2.0.0-beta.2` versions of:

+- [ ] Desktop
+- [ ] CLI
+- [ ] Python package
+- [ ] Node package
+- [ ] JSON Schema & JSON-LD `@context`

+### Q3 2024: Version 2.0.0

+User testing of `v2.0.0-beta.2`.
+Development priorities to be determined based on user feedback.

+Release `v2.0.0` versions of:

+- [ ] Desktop
+- [ ] CLI
+- [ ] Python package
+- [ ] Node package
+- [ ] JSON Schema & JSON-LD `@context`

 ## 🛠️ Develop

 This repository is organized into the following modules.
 Please see their respective READMEs for guides to contributing.